 1. Mission Bay

 Your day at Mission Bay might entail a roller coaster ride if you'd like, nice calm waters to ride on, and a lovely view of the boardwalk.
+If you are just learning how to paddle board, this would make a great place for newbies like you.
 This location is a mere 15-minute drive from the San Diego Airport and you'll have parking access in close vicinity to the boardwalk.

 2. Shelter Island Shoreline Park